vggls/medical_xai/experiments/xrays_resnet34/README.md

 In this use case we consider X-Ray images taken from the well-known [Covid-19 Radiography Database](https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database).
 For a trained ResNet34 variant (no GAP layer) we generate the GradCAM and HiResCAM test set attribution maps and compare their quality in terms of the AOPC and Max Sensitivity metrics.

-As suggested by theory (kindly refer to README.md) HiResCAM outperforms GradCAM in both metrics.
+We observe that HiResCAM outperforms GradCAM in both metrics.

 ## ResNet34 Testing Results